Compressor Overheating - Causes and Fixes

 Refer to the appropriate user manual for the maintenance schedule of your machine — when to replace the oil, fuel, and air filters etc. Find your user manual here.

-Rotair compressor maintenance parts can be ordered from the Dustless Blasting Online Parts Store or by contacting Elgi Compressors at portableservice@elgi.com or (704) 523-4123.
+ELGi / Rotair compressor maintenance parts and maintenance kits can be ordered from our Dustless Blasting Online Store or by contacting ELGi Compressors at portableservice@elgi.com or (704) 523-4123.